SmokinCaterpillar/pypet/doc/source/tutorial.rst

 and :math:`V \leftarrow 0 \text{if} V \geq 1 \ŧext{or} t-t_s \leq \ŧau_{ref}`.

-Ok now we have finished one particular run ouf our simulation.
+Ok, now we have finished one particular run ouf our simulation.
 We computed the development of the membrane potential `V` over time and put it in `V_array`.

-Next, we hand over this data to our trajectory, since we want to keep them and write them into the final HDF5 file:
+Next, we hand over this data to our trajectory, since we want to keep it and write it into the final HDF5 file:

 .. code-block::python